 Splinters can be removed if they are small, and you can see the angle it went in but not if they are embedded or in a joint.
 They must be extracted in the same direction they went in.
-Sterile single-use tweezers are stored in the first aid boxes located in the first-floor resource room (F11a) and ground floor treatment room (G07).
+Sterile single-use tweezers are stored in the first aid boxes located in the ground floor medical room.